- Enrollment now open to:

 - Increase public engagement with Wisconsin's natural resources and the DNR.

-The first cameras will be deployed by volunteers in 2016.
-Eventually, Snapshot Wisconsin will reach thousands of volunteers across the state.
+The first cameras were deployed by volunteers in 2016.
+Eventually, Snapshot Wisconsin will reach volunteers across the state.

 Q: How can I participate in Snapshot Wisconsin?